Mihoubi/LargeFileZipperAndUploader/README.md

 This programme continuously zipping a large file and uploading it to S3 in a memory-efficient manner using streams and multithreading.
-It  compresses the file on-the-fly and utilizes
+It  compresses the file and utilizes
 Amazon S3's multipart upload to handle the large size.
 ### Configuration